-- Some of the strongest co-operative and community-led housing organisations have been developed by grass roots communities coming together to make things happen.
+Some of the strongest co-operative and community-led housing organisations have been developed by grass roots communities coming together to make things happen, which results in:

-- A community group taking the responsibility to tackle the challenges leads to bonds being formed in the group that can lead to a strong community.
+- Bonds being formed in the group that can lead to a strong community.

-- The community group taking the lead means that it will have more control over decisions about what homes are developed.
+- The group having have more control over decisions about what homes are developed.

-- A community group developing a CCLH scheme could make things easier by working with a housing association or some other developer.
+A community group developing a CCLH scheme could make things easier by working with a housing association, a local authority or some other developer.
 However, this might bring challenges around who has overall control of the homes developed.